Subscribe to our

 Recitation Step.
 The native speaker fluently recites the words of the song or aria.
 This gives the singer a sense of the flow of the language, and a chance to learn the proper word stresses and the general feeling of the language.

 Repetition Step.
 The native speaker slowly reads each phrase of the song or aria and then pauses to allow the singer to repeat immediately afterwards.
-This allows the singer to practice pronouncing each phrase as with a language CD.
+This allows the singer to practice pronouncing each phrase like a language tape.
 This step quickly and efficiently teaches the mechanics of a language, like correct vowel sounds and double consonants, and builds the singer's confidence in singing in a foreign language.
 This step can also be used in memorizing a song by speaking each phrase in the pause before the speaker, giving the singer immediate feedback.

 Diction Step.
 The words of the song or aria are spoken in rhythm while the melody is played on a separate channel by a flute.
 This helps the singer fit the words to the melody.
 This is a step often used by professional coaches; it allows the singer to quickly learn or fine tune the pronunciation of the lyrics.